 Master social work applicants now have the opportunity fill out the application online.
 Candidates should have official transcripts sent to the Board – but be careful not to request them too soon.
 The application should be submitted before supplemental documentation.
 After reviewing the application packet, the Board will authorize the candidate to take the master exam through the Association of Social Work Boards (ASWB).
 The authorization is valid for one year.
 Candidate handbooks can be found on the ASWB site.

-The Georgia Board does not issue temporary licenses.
-However, social workers may begin their supervised practice before a license is issued.
+Social workers may begin their supervised practice before a license is issued.
 Georgia statutes allow for graduates of CSWE master’s programs to practice up to a year while going through the examination/ licensure process.
-(In exempt settings, licensure is not a legal mandate.)

 Social workers must practice under supervision for three years before applying for the clinical license.
 The first two years of work experience must be under direction.
 Social workers who go on to receive doctoral degrees in a social work specialty or related field may count a doctoral level clinical internship as one year of experience.

-Over the course of her supervised practice, a social worker must have 120 supervision hours, at least 60 of them with an LCSW who is in good standing and has the requisite experience.
-The state’s professional organization, NASW-Georgia, has a list of potential supervisors on their site, as well as a series of articles about supervision.
-The organization notes that a number of applications have been denied due to issues related to supervised practice.
+Over the course of the supervised practice, a social worker must have 120 supervision hours, at least 60 of them with an LCSW who is in good standing and has the requisite experience.
+The state’s professional organization, NASW-Georgia, has a list of potential supervisors on their site.

-When the social worker has fulfilled experience requirements, she will need to have two verification forms submitted to the Board: one from her employer or superior and one from her clinical supervisor.
+When the social worker has fulfilled experience requirements, the candidate will need to have two verification forms submitted to the Board: one from the employer or superior and one from the clinical supervisor.